Dufre/Android-Settings-Ethernet/README.md

 Android 9.0, Add Ethernet Options on Settings.

 In Android 9.0, Default Settings is not have Ethernet Options(TV Settings have).
-But sometimes, we need to choose Ethernet Mode(DHCP or Static IP).
+But sometimes, we need to choose Ethernet Mode(DHCP or Static IP), and edit Static IP Address.

 # Architecture
 - UI